Get a prescription for hyperpigmentation cream (dark spots)

 Hyperpigmentation may occur as a consequence of laser or other cosmetic procedures if you have a darker skin tone.

-Do I need a prescription for hyperpigmentation?
+Do I need a prescription for hyperpigmentation cream?

-There are some over-the-counter hyperpigmentation serums available such as azelaic acid, tranexamic acid, niacinamide and kojic acid among others, but they take longer to show visible results.
+There are some over-the-counter hyperpigmentation creams available such as azelaic acid, tranexamic acid, niacinamide and kojic acid among others, but they take longer to show visible results.
 If you have tried OTC hyperpigmentation serums and did not get the results you had wished for, you could try a prescription-strength cream for hyperpigmentation.
 For this, you need to have a consultation with an online dermatologist who will prescribe prescription medications such as hydroquinone, tretinoin and prescription strength azelaic acid.

 How long will it take to get a prescription for hyperpigmentation?